 Unless someone already likes jazz and knows where to attend good live concerts, they have probably only experienced the genre over the speakers at Coffee shops.
 Or Elevators.
 Or Dentist lobbies.
-And then they think about where they have seen it live — restaurants, dinner sets at weddings, or old guys with saxophones outside ballparks…. (those guys are awesome btw).
+And then they think about where they have seen it live — stuffed in corners at restaurants, dinner sets at weddings, or old guys with saxophones outside ballparks…. (those guys are awesome btw).

-We can’t control where people broadcast recordings (like Starbucks), but let’s think about the implications of the live casual jazz gigs we play.
+We can’t control where people broadcast recordings (like coffee places), but let’s think about the implications of the live casual jazz gigs we play.